 How to Overcome Stubborn Weight Gain

-- Get a Complete Thyroid Work Up and Implement the Right Treatment Protocol
+- Get a Complete Thyroid Work-Up and Implement the Right Treatment Protocol

 If you suspect that you may have an underactive thyroid, it’s important to get a proper diagnosis to help you find out for sure.
-This is because your thyroid controls many of your body’s processes, which includes metabolism.
+This is because your thyroid controls many of your body’s processes, which include metabolism.
 So, when your thyroid is overactive, it speeds up all of these processes, which can lead to weight loss, as well as anxiety, increased sensitivity to heat, a racing heart, tremors, and hair loss.